evnix/joomla-codoforum-sso/README.md

 Integrate your website with Codoforum using this SSO integration Joomla component

 Requirements:
-PDO-MYSQL must be installed.
+- PDO-MYSQL must be installed.
-PHP 5.3
+- PHP 5.3 or above

 Installation: